Our staff will respond to your query promptly and provide detailed information to your questions.

 Do as you will in this magical landscape, climb some mountains and enjoy the view from there before heading back home to your cosy family run hotel.

-Day 4 - Sólheimajökull glacier
+Day 4 - Sólheimajökull glacier walk

 The Sólheimajökull glacier tongue extends from the great Mýrdalsjökull glacier, down to the sandy plains of the Icelandic south coast.
 The spectacular surroundings are marked by rugged and majestic rock formations thoroughly shaped by the glacier.